Consensys/doc.gnark/docs/Tutorials/eddsa.md

     cs.Println("A.X", pubKey.A.X)
     ```

-Until now, you have only used objects which are defined in the `gnark` standard library:
+Until now, you have only used objects which are defined in the `gnark` standard library, for example,
-you used the `twistededwards` library and the `mimc` library.
-For all the methods that you used, you passed the `cs` parameter, of type `*frontend.ConstraintSystem`,
+the `twistededwards` library and the `mimc` library.
+For all the methods that you used, you passed
-which contains the description of the constraint system.
+the `cs` parameter, of type `*frontend.ConstraintSystem`, which contains the description of the
+constraint system.
 However, you never actually used the [gnark API](../HowTo/write/circuit_api.md).

-Now is time to use it, to assert that the left-hand side is equal to the right-hand side.
+Use the gnark API, to assert that the left-hand side is equal to the right-hand side:

 ```go
     // ensures that lhs==rhs